 A community grid is a framework to keep track of your community type, platform, align them with your goals, and an important tool to measure your content and the value it adds to your member community.

-Let’s take a look at each of these components in the light of community management.
+Let’s take a look at each of the components in the light of community management.

-Community Type: The first and foremost component of a community grid is the type of community we are trying to build.
-For example, it can be a business community of credit card owners, or a leisure group of dog lovers or might as well be a professional group of digital marketing enthusiasts, determining the community type is the very first step towards building a community.
+The first and foremost component of a community grid is the type of community we are trying to build.
+For example, it can be a business community of credit card owners or a leisure group of dog lovers.
+It might as well be a professional group of digital marketing enthusiasts.
+Determining the community type is the very first step towards building a community.

-Goal, Mission, and Vision: Once you choose a platform, it is necessary to align your goal, mission, and vision with the channel or platform to be on the same page.
-Let’s say for an ed-tech platform the ultimate goal can be to educate the community on the lines of technology so that they enroll for that ed-tech company’s course.
+Once you choose a platform, it is necessary to align your goal, mission, and vision with the platform to be on the same page.
+Let’s say, for an ed-tech platform, the ultimate goal can be to educate the community on the lines of technology so that they enroll for that ed-tech company’s course.

-The mission is more specific and short-term and in this case, can be to educate 1 lakh students on digital marketing.
-Your vision statement encapsulates the long-term purpose of your activity or business, which can make learning fun, inclusive, and accessible to everyone in your area/state/country.
+The mission is more specific and short-term.
+In this case, it can be to educate 1 lakh students on digital marketing.
+Your vision statement encapsulates the long-term purpose of your activity or business.
+It can make learning fun, inclusive, and accessible to everyone in your area/state/country.

 Rules are super important for managing activities in the way you want.
 Setting aside rules for your community members can be of two types.

-Said rules: The rules which can be clearly laid out and are against the community guidelines are called said rules.
+- Said Rules – The clearly laid out rules that stand against the community guidelines.
 They can range from bullying to using abusive language.

-Unsaid rules: The rules which cannot be explicitly stated in the community guidelines are called unsaid rules.
+- Unsaid Rules – The rules which cannot be explicitly stated in the community guidelines.
 For example, if a user is spamming telegram links or posting irrelevant items not congruent to your goals and theme, you can suitably lay down punitive measures for such posts.
 Similarly, posts that add value to your community’s purpose can warrant rewards to motivate the members of the community.

-Frequency & Timing: Hitting the sweet spot in terms of the timing of your post is absolutely crucial in driving engagement.
-This is a process that can be perfected only by continuous tracking and experimentation.
+- Frequency And Timing – Hitting the sweet spot in terms of the timing of your post is absolutely crucial in driving engagement.
+You can perfect this technique only by continuous tracking and experimentation.
 Generally, 8 pm-10 pm and 10 am -12 am are great times to maximize engagement or see a spike in activity.
 Similarly, whether you need to post multiple times daily or every alternate day is something you can figure out after a fair number of hits & trials and building a publishing calendar out of it.

-The moderator or the admin of the community is also called the enabler.
+- Enabler – The moderator or the admin of the community.
 The enabler is often the highest contributor in the initial days of the community formation.
-As an enabler, it’s his/her role to drive the sleeper to become the engager and the engager to be the pusher.
+The enabler’s role is to drive the sleeper to become the engager and the engager to be the pusher.

-The members who are chiefly inactive and dormant are called the sleeper members.
-A good hack to induce activity in these types of members is to let’s say publish a thread that there will be a clean-up in the community posts and the sleepers spring to life.
-Other ways to induce activity in sleepers can be to announce exciting contests or prizes or tag them in posts.
+- Sleepers – The chiefly inactive and dormant members.
+A good hack to induce activity in these types of members is to let’s say, publish a thread that there will be a clean-up in the community posts and the sleepers spring to life.
+Other ways to induce activity in sleepers can be to announce exciting contests or prizes or tagging them in posts.

-Content Generation: Let’s face it!
-It’s tough to consistently post engaging posts.
+Let’s face it!
+It’s tough to consistently come up with engaging posts.
 Content can be categorized into filler content(quantity) and relevant content(quality).
 High-quality content like podcasts, webinars are instrumental in spreading word of mouth and acquiring new members, and building your community.

-On the other hand, filler content like polls, news feed, and interesting trivia can be used to retain community members and instill that air of freshness when content starts to feel regular and mundane.
-The relationship between content and members needs to be constantly tracked and worked on for the community to grow productively and influence your business positively.
+On the other hand, filler content like polls, a news feed, and interesting trivia can be used to retain community members.
+They instill that air of freshness when content starts to feel regular and mundane.
+The relationship between content and members needs to be constantly tracked and worked on.
+It helps the community to grow productively and influence your business positively.